 Preparation for end-point assessment should be discussed at progress meetings with the training provider, employer and apprentice.
 This is to check progress of specific assessment criteria and agree to a strategy to address areas for improvement.

-The employer should be aware that 20% off-the-job training is a minimum and that if extra study leave is required, it should be supported.
+The employer should be aware that for full-time apprentices, an average of 6 hours per week off-the-job training is a minimum.
+If extra study leave is required, it should be supported.

 Training plans should include regular opportunities for apprentices to practise requirements of their end-point assessments that are linked to the knowledge, skills and behaviours.